Hydrocarbon Toxicity

 Pathophysiology

 The toxicity of hydrocarbons is directly related to their physical properties, specifically the viscosity, volatility, surface tension, and chemical activity of the side chains.
 The viscosity is a measure of resistance to flow and is measured in Saybolt Seconds Universal (SSU).
 Substances with a lower viscosity (SSU < 60, eg, turpentine, gasoline, naphtha) are associated with a higher chance of aspiration.
 The surface tension is a cohesive force created by van der Waals forces between molecules and is a measure of a liquid's ability to "creep."
-Like the viscosity, the surface tension is also inversely related to aspiration risk; the lower the viscosity, the higher the risk of aspiration.
-The viscosity is the single most important chemical property associated with the aspiration risk.[2]
+Like the viscosity, the surface tension is also inversely related to aspiration risk.
+The viscosity is the single most important chemical property associated with the aspiration risk.[3]

 Volatility is the tendency for a liquid to change phases and become a gas.
 Hydrocarbons with a high volatility can vaporize and displace oxygen, which can lead to a transient state of hypoxia.
-Not surprisingly, the degree of volatility is directly related with the risk of aspiration.
+Not surprisingly, the degree of volatility is directly related to the risk of aspiration.
 The amount of hydrocarbon ingested has not consistently been linked to the degree of aspiration and hence pulmonary toxicity.

 Toxicity from hydrocarbon exposure can be thought of as different syndromes, depending on which organ system is predominately involved.
 Organ systems that can be affected by hydrocarbons include the pulmonary, neurologic, cardiac, gastrointestinal, hepatic, renal, dermatologic, and hematologic systems.
 The pulmonary system is the most commonly involved system.[6]